Former Marcet player Deependra Negi scores a goal in his first Indian Super League match.

 It didn’t take Deependra long to find a team that met his claim.
 He wore CF Reus Deportiu‘s kit for the 2016-17 season in Spain’s Second Division.
 He later decided that it was time he tried his luck in his home country.
 “I came back to India and got to try out for the Kerala Blasters who would then sign me on”, the midfielder remembers, in a video from 2016 where he talks about his time at Marcet:

-Deependra’s adventure in the top asian subcontinent competition has only just begun, only the ex-Marcet trainee is already looking ahead.
+After two years in this club, Deependra continued his adventure in the maximum competition of the Asian country in the ranks of the Hyderabad FC.
 “My objective right now is doing the very best I can with my team and one day playing on the Indian national team”.
 As a midfielder in one of the county’s best teams, it’s not exactly looking difficult for him.